largehadroncollider/defcon-guide/DEF CON Guide.md

 Once again, leave your laptop in your room unless you know you'll want/need it for a specific thing.

-* Carry a battery pack, a water bottle, and your phone, which will probably end up being the main way you find out about stuff going on at DEF CON "right now."
+* Carry a battery pack and charger, a water bottle, and your phone, which will probably end up being the main way you find out about stuff going on at DEF CON "right now."
 * Carry cash -- more than you think you need for all the cool shit you didn’t know you needed.
 * Carry an ID for drinking, etc.